DevOpsWithAlii/Linux-2.0/README.md

 # Linux-2.0

-**YouTube Video Script**

-**Title: All Types of Linux Commands Explained – Full Beginner’s Guide to Mastering the Linux CLI**
+**Title: Part 1, All Types of Linux Commands Explained – Full Beginner’s Guide to Mastering the Linux CLI**

 ---

 **🎧 Introduction**

-Hey there, welcome to the channel!

 Today, we’re diving into the world of **Linux commands**.
 If you’ve ever felt intimidated by the Linux terminal, don’t worry—you’re not alone.
-In this video, we’ll break down **all the essential types of Linux commands** in a way that’s simple, clear, and perfect for beginners.
+In this notes, we’ll break down **all the essential types of Linux commands** in a way that’s simple, clear, and perfect for beginners.

 Whether you're preparing for your first IT job, a DevOps role, or just trying to improve your Linux skills, this guide will walk you through the **most important commands** step by step.